Winter sun holidays

 Lying less than seven hours from the UK, Dubai has scheduled flights from five UK airports, swift transfers on arrival and just a four-hour time difference.
 The so-called ‘Riviera of the Middle East’ spells virtually guaranteed sunshine, a white and wide sandy beach and a string of top hotels, most with kids’ clubs.
 There’s also golf, soft adventures in the desert, camel racing and shopping.
 For a cultural add-on, or a complete alternative, head to neighbouring Oman where you’ll find ancient forts, vast sand dunes and turtles nesting on beaches.
 See the latest special offers.

 Apart from an occasional cold snap, capable of knocking the pips out of the oranges, Florida’s winter weather is mostly warm and sunny.
-Families will have to include Orlando or risk mutiny, ideally followed by days on the Gulf Coast at St Petersburg.
-A great way to do Orlando is by renting a private house with pool.
+Families will have to include Orlando or risk mutiny, ideally followed by days on the Gulf Coast at a resort such as St Pete Beach or Sanibel.
+The best value place to stay in Orlando is International Drive or stay close to the parks of Walt Disney Resort or Universal Orlando.
 A more exciting option for couples would be to combine two or three days in Miami’s hip South Beach with a drive down the Florida Keys to Hemingway’s beloved Key West, the funkiest town in the US.
 You can’t miss it – it’s right at the end of the road.
 Other beach options include Captiva Bay on the Gulf Coast and Club Med’s Sandpiper Bay.
 See our sister site for 101 USA Holidays.

 The Caribbean is still the number one escape route from the rigours of British winter although competition from both Dubai and the Indian Ocean islands has been chipping away at its traditional monopoly.
 With only a week to spare the last thing you really want to do when you arrive is to faff around with connecting planes, so pick one of the islands such as Barbados, Antigua, St Lucia, Grenada or Jamaica, at the end of a nonstop flight.
 See my pick of the best Caribbean holidays.